Mattheus85/BarkPark/project_documents/design_document.md

 lacking in valuable detail and information regarding the parks that are found.

-This design document details Bark Park, a new service that will provide users access to a geographically organized database of dog parks along with specific information and user reviews for each park.
-It is designed to interact with a client application which will allow users to search for dog parks based on location and/or other optional criteria, write and browse reviews of dog parks, and submit requests to add, remove, or update existing parks.
+This design document details Bark Park, a new service that will provide users access to a geographically organized database of dog parks along with specific information and reviews for each park.
+It is designed to interact with a client application which will allow customers to view all dog parks or search for dog parks based on specific criteria, write, edit, delete, and view reviews of dog parks

 ## 2. Top Questions to Resolve in Review